eth-educators/eth-docker/README.md

 Ethereum 2.0 has a concept of "voluntary client exit", which will remove the validator from attesting duties.
-Locked Eth could be withdrawn after the "merge" aka "phase 1.5", and not sooner.
+Locked Eth could be withdrawn after the "merge" of Ethereum 2.0 with Ethereum 1, and not sooner.

 Currently, Prysm and Lighthouse support voluntary exit.
 This requires a fully synced beacon node.